What is your job title, and what does that position entail?

 What are some key lessons you have taken from your career thus far?

-What is one thing you customers might find surprising about you?
+What is one thing your customers might find surprising about you?

 Oh I don’t know.
 I used to be a skateboarder and wish I could get back into it.
 Turns out my arms and legs are key to my success at work and home, so I will just have to remember those days fondly.
 Also, I took 10 or so years of piano lessons as a kid, but I play like I took maybe 5 years of lessons (see previous reference to theoretical conversation with younger me).
 I still enjoy music very much though.
-Oh and I like salad for dessert.
+Oh and if I grew my hair out, it would be very curly (where it grows of course).